anaconda/livy-submit/README.md

 # livy-submit
 CLI for submitting batch spark jobs to livy.
 Think spark-submit

+## Network requirements

+1. Your client must be able to see the livy server
+2. Your client must be able to see the Namenode so you can upload your python files to HDFS so that Spark can pull them down at runtime.

 ## Dev
 To use, pip install in editable mode `pip install -e .`